isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SScp-free"></a>CP.free: Lock-free programming

-Synchrionization using `mutex`es and `condition_variable`s can be relatively expensive.
+Synchronization using `mutex`es and `condition_variable`s can be relatively expensive.
 Furthermore, it can lead to deadlock.
 For performance and to eliminate the possibility of deadlock, we sometimes have to use the tricky low-level "lock-free" facilities that rely on briefly gaining exclusive ("atomic") access to memory.